 This means the price targets are based on models and are important to consider.
 If a company meets its earnings estimates, the stock is eventually likely to reach its price target.
 That means we should be able to find winning investments by buying stocks trading well below their price targets.

 We created a screen at FinViz.com using the free screening capability available at that site.
 The general screen is shown below, and the key criteria is that the target price is at least 50% above the current price.
 For example, this means a stock with a $20 target is trading at $10 or less and has significant potential.

-We found six stocks trading at less than $10 a share that could double in value according to analysts and offer a dividend yield so that investors are paid at least something while waiting for the stock price to move.
+We found six stock market trading at less than $10 a share that could double in value according to analysts and offer a dividend yield so that investors are paid at least something while waiting for the stock price to move.

 Aegean Marine Petroleum Network Inc. (NYSE: ANW) operates as a marine fuel logistics company that markets and supplies refined marine fuel and lubricants to vessels in port, at sea, and on rivers worldwide.
 The company offers fueling services to ocean-going and a range of coastal vessels, including oil tankers, container ships, drybulk carriers, cruise ships, reefers, LNG/LPG carriers, car carriers, and ferries, as well as to marine fuel traders, brokers, and other end-users of marine fuel and lubricants.
 In addition, the company markets and distributes marine lubricants under the Alfa Marine Lubricants brand; and provides a range of shipping services, such as technical support and maintenance, insurance arrangement and handling, financial administration, and accounting services.